 If you don't have Medicare, and you submit your application and proofs before your retirement effective date, your insurance will begin on your retirement effective date.

-If you have Medicare, we need the application and proofs by the 15th of the month for your insurance to start on your retirement effective date.
-If we get the request and proofs after the 15th but before the end of the month, you will not be enrolled until a month later.
-For example, if you submit your application and proofs on July 25, for a retirement effective date of August 1, your actual insurance effective date will be September 1.
+If you have Medicare, we need the application and proofs more than one month prior to your retirement effective date.
+If your last day of work is in December and you want your insurance coverage to start January 1, your retirement effective date, we need your required proofs before December 1.
+If we get the request and proofs after the first of the month one month prior to your retirement, but before the end of the month, you will not be enrolled until a month later.
+For example, if you submit your application and proofs on December 1, for a retirement effective date of January 1, your actual insurance effective date will be February 1.

-We must receive a complete application and proofs for everyone you want to enroll no later than 30 calendar days after your retirement effective date, or those with missing information will be subject to a six-month wait to enroll, starting from the date we received the new enrollment request and proofs.
+We must receive a complete application and proofs for everyone you want to enroll no later than 30 calendar days after your retirement effective date.
+For any received later, coverage will not begin until the first day of the sixth month after we receive the complete enrollment request including required proofs.